TanStack/table/docs/api/core/cell.md

 id: string
 ```

-The unique ID for the cell across the entire table instance.
+The unique ID for the cell across the entire table.

 ### `getValue`